mmachenry/lambdacraft/README.md

 # lambdacraft
-Infrastructure for the LambdaCraft Minecraft server.
+Infrastructure for the Lambdacraft Minecraft server.